New Hampshire Wage Garnishment Laws

 |---|---|---|

-| Credit card / commercial judgment | No continuing garnishment | RSA 512:21 exempts wages earned after the attachment is served, so there is no stream to capture. |
+| Credit card / medical / commercial | No continuing garnishment | Debt type is irrelevant to RSA 512:21; what matters is the issuing court and the date of service.
+There is no stream to capture either way. |

 | Federal & state taxes | Yes, by tax levy | Tax authorities levy wages under their own statutory powers, outside the state creditor-exemption scheme. |